AusClimateService/npcp/reports/phase1/phase1_report.md

 by considering the wet day frequency (or conversely the number of relatively dry days), while the upper end was captured by the r10mm and r20mm metrics.

-All the correction methods reduced the model bias in wet day frequency on the historical task, with the univariate methods outperforming the multivariate (not shown).
+With the exception of the MBCn method (which was a poor performing outlier) all the methods reduced the model bias in wet day frequency to a similar degree (Figure 6.3.1).
-On cross validation the MBCn method was a poor performing outlier, but otherwise all methods performed similarly with a tendency for MRNBC to perform slightly better and QME slightly worse than the others (Figure 6.3.1).
+There was a tendency for MRNBC to perform slightly better and QME slightly worse than the others.

 <p align="center">
     <img src="figures/pr_wet-day-freq-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=100% height=100%>